jcs-elpa/organize-imports-java/README.md

 ```

 ## Key Bindings ##
+If you want, you can just bind the key to the function directly.
 ```
-;; If you want, you can just bind the key to the function directly.
+;; Do the import, if could not find paths-config.oij file then it will ;; reload the paths once.
 (define-key java-mode-map (kbd "C-S-o") 'organize-imports-java-do-imports)

+;; You can either delete paths-config.oij file at the version control root ;; directory or just call this function.
+Both will trigger the reloading ;; path functionality.
+(define-key java-mode-map (kbd "C-S-o") 'organize-imports-java-reload-paths)
 ```